 - Study Subject: These scholarships are awarded in the field of language and the liberal arts.

-- Scholarship Award: This merit-based scholarship will provide full-tuition support for four years of undergraduate study at ICU.
+- Awards: This merit-based scholarship will provide full-tuition support for four years of undergraduate study at ICU.

 - Nationality: United States applicants